 I felt like I had been relying too much on the ability to zoom in or out to get the best composition, rather than moving around or putting more thought and planning into my shots.

 50mm Prime – “Nifty Fifty”

-I was on a budget, but didn’t want to buy a super cheap knock-off lens, and after a bit of digging I found the Nikon AF Nikkor 50mm f/1.8 D. This lens has AF, for auto-focus, in the title, but that just means it will work in a auto-focus enabled, camera.
-Unlike most other lenses for sale for modern DSLRs this lens does not have it’s own focusing motor.
+I was on a budget but didn’t want to buy a super cheap knock-off lens, and after a bit of digging I found the Nikon AF Nikkor 50mm f/1.8 D. This lens has AF, for auto-focus, in the title, but that just means it will work in an auto-focus enabled, camera.
+Unlike most other lenses for sale for modern DSLRs this lens does not have its own focusing motor.
 This keeps it small and light, but means it would not auto-focus with my Nikon D5100.
 This made the lens great as a training exercise: it forced me to “zoom with my feet” as well as to practice manual focusing.
-This lens does auto-focus with a higher-end camera like the Nikon D750, since that camera has a focus motor (a little flat head pin that fits into the base of the lens).
+This lens does auto-focus with a higher-end camera like the Nikon D750 since that camera has a focus motor (a little flat head pin that fits into the base of the lens).